jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Int32Extensions.SetBit(thisint,int).md

 ## Int32Extensions.SetBit(this int, int) Method

-Sets specified bit to "on"
+Sets the bit at the specified to "on" and returns the modified value.

 ```csharp
 public static int SetBit(this int value, int offset);